xrafece/tamako/README.md

 | `pnpm new-post <filename>`          | Create a new post                                |
 | `pnpm astro ...`                    | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro --help`                 | Get help using the Astro CLI                     |

+## New Theme comming

+A new theme named by `Furina` will comming soon.

+Furina Forever!